Gestalt Resources

 (A simplified version of Perls, Hefferline & Goodman’s Model (1951/1973) by Clarkson & Mackewn (1993).

-Precondition: A precondition for setting up any experiment is that the client is willing actively to attend to what she is feeling, thinking, doing, saying and to enhance her awareness through imagery, body sensation, non-verbal communication, description, possibly movement or enactment.
+Precondition: A precondition for setting up any experiment is that the client is willing actively to attend to what they are feeling, thinking, doing, saying and to enhance their awareness through imagery, body sensation, non-verbal communication, description, movement or enactment.

-Stage 2: The therapist suggests (or designs in cooperation with the client) an experiment, through the actual doing of which the client can explore the current field and increase her awareness, irrespective of the outcome.
+Stage 2: The therapist suggests and designs, in cooperation with the client, an experiment ~ through which the client can explore their current field of awareness, irrespective of the outcome.